-Syed is a Hunter College alumnus, currently working as a Research Assistant at the Icahn School of Medicine.
-He is studying macrophage functions in liver diseases, such as NASH and NAFLD, as well as cardiometabolic diseases, such as atherosclerosis.
-He wants to pursue a Medical degree with an interest in Gastroenterology specialty and community-based and clinical research.
+Syed is a current medical student at Albert Einstein College of Medicine with past experiences in research at the Icahn School of Medicine.
+He has an interest in Gastroenterology specialty and community-based and clinical research.
 He constantly seeks out opportunities to be a conscious member of society and participates in community-building activities.
 Syed intends to build a stronger foundation for his aspirations of ensuring refined healthcare globally.
 His hobbies include cooking, playing sports & bodybuilding.
 In order to reach his true potential and contentment, Syed places emphasis on prioritizing his physical and mental health.

-Najah graduated from Hunter College with a degree in Human Biology in the Summer of 2021.
-She wants to pursue a Physician Assistance program for her Master's degree in the Fall of 2022.
+Najah is a current Physical Assistant student at Weil Cornell and Hunter College alumn with a degree in Human Biology.
 Najah wants to lay a firmer foundation for her ambitions of providing world-class healthcare.
 In this pursuit she has been volunteering with organizations like the American Red Cross and New York Cares.
 This podcast allows her to build relationships with medical professionals while also learning more about a variety of subjects in medically related disciplines from the viewpoints of our innovative physician guests.
 While she is dedicated to her education in her free time Najah enjoys reading, traveling, camping, and studying religion.

 Natalya is a fourth-year, pre-MD/PhD student majoring in Neurobiology.
 As an avid podcast listener herself, she is fascinated in learning from others' experiences.
 This podcast allows her to bridge keeping up with the latest news in medicine and science as well as further learn about various topics in medically adjacent fields from the perspectives of our enterprising physician guests who are a part of multifaceted initiatives.
 Professionally, Natalya seeks to combine her innovative passions in technology and advocacy through a career in data science and healthcare as a physician-scientist.
 In her leisure time, Natalya enjoys hiking, learning new piano pieces, and watching foreign shows.